rbalsleyMSFT/AzureScripts/CustomApps/readme.md

 The content is now uploaded to the storage account.

 ### Create customization scripts in Azure Image Builder/Custom Image Templates
+You don't need to do both of these, just one or the other.
+Custom Image Templates are part of Azure Virtual Desktop host pool creation.

 #### Azure Image Builder